 Tesla MR Institute’s full tuition ranges from $11,000 with the upfront payment discount to $12,900 on the monthly plan ($475/month for 24 months after a $1,500 deposit).
 No student loans are required for most students.

-CNI College’s MRI Technology associate degree program costs substantially more, with total program costs reported above $40,000.
+CNI College’s MRI Technology associate degree program tuition has been publicly reported at approximately $47,500.
 CNI is eligible for federal financial aid through FAFSA, which may offset some of that cost through Pell Grants and federal student loans.
-However, loans need to be repaid, and the total debt burden is a real consideration.
+Loans need to be repaid, and the total debt burden is a real consideration.
+Verify current published tuition with CNI directly before deciding.

-The math: even with financial aid, most students will pay significantly more at CNI than at Tesla MR. The ARMRIT credential earned is identical.
-MRI technologists earn the same salaries regardless of which program issued their training.
+Even with financial aid, most students will pay significantly more at CNI than at Tesla MR. Both programs prepare graduates for MRI technologist certification, and MRI technologists earn the same salaries regardless of which program trained them.

 Program Format

 Tesla MR Institute delivers all coursework online through self-paced modules and live sessions.
 The first two phases are entirely remote, requiring about 5 to 10 hours per week.
-Phase 3 is clinical training at a site near your home, requiring about 20 hours per week in person.
-You can live anywhere in the country.
+Phase 3 is clinical training at a site near the student’s home, requiring about 20 hours per week in person.
+Students can live anywhere in the country.

-The practical difference: CNI requires you to be in or near Orange County, California for the duration of the program.
+The practical difference: CNI requires students to be in or near Orange County, California for the duration of the program.
 Tesla MR works from anywhere.
-If you are already in SoCal and want local lab access with instructors present, CNI provides that.
-If you are anywhere else, or need more schedule flexibility, Tesla MR is the practical option.
+If you are already in Southern California and want a structured evening/weekend schedule with local lab and clinical access, CNI provides that.
+If you are anywhere else, or need maximum scheduling flexibility, Tesla MR is the practical option.

 Clinical Placement